 6. It Enforces Computer Policy Agreements Between Users and Your Organization

-I hope this helps put into perspective the value to your organization that a Computer Use Policy would provide.
+I hope this helps put into perspective the value a Computer Use Policy would provide to your organization.
 Again, this is a must have in today's business environment.

-Was this information helpful?
-Do you have any policy related questions or recommendations?
-If so, share them in the comments box below or shoot me an email if you’d like to chat about this in more detail.
+How do you set the standard for how your staff use your computing resources?
+Have you run into any issues with or without having a policy in place?
+If so, please share your thoughts in the comments box below or shoot me an email if you’d like to chat about this in more detail.